borisbelmar/arrow-navigation/README.md

 import { initArrowNavigation } from '@arrow-navigation/core'

 initArrowNavigation({
   preventScroll: true // Prevent the default behavior of the arrow keys to scroll the page.
+The default value is true,
+  disableWebListeners: false, // Disable the web listeners.
+The default value is false
+  adapter: webAdapter, // The adapter to use.
+The default value is webAdapter included in the package.
+You can create your own adapter to use the module in other platforms like React Native.
-The default value is true })
+  initialFocusElement: 'element-0-0' // The element to be focused when the elements has been registered.
+The default value is null
+})
 ```